dreamsoftomorow/CTF-write-ups/AmateursCTF/pwn/Crackbox.md

-***
+0 solves / 505 points
+> Author: unvariant
+> Just another restricted qemu-user sandbox.

+___
 ***NOTE***: I didn't solve this challenge during the ctf. but I believe that writing a writeup and having hand-on experience is good in order to have a better understanding of the challenge and to learn the most from it!

-I started writing this writeup when i tried solving the challenge, ended it after the ctf ended.
+I started writing this writeup when I tried solving the challenge, ended it after the ctf ended.
 ___

 The first thing i did was i tried to run the script.
 # Blackbox testing